Holiday lets, or Furnished Holiday Lets (FHL), can be relatively cheap and easy to establish and can have tax benefits too.

-However, their quality, marketing and an informed understanding of planning and tax implications are essential for success.
+The crucial factors for success are quality, marketing and an understanding of the planning and tax implications.

-Simon Foster, director of Savills’ commercial heritage consultancy gives his advice on what makes a successful Furnished Holiday Let, or FHL.
+Simon Foster, director of Savills’ commercial heritage consultancy gives his advice on what makes a successful FHL.

 What to offer